 A Chatbot is a conversational agent, a computer program designed to hold a conversation with human users.
 Due to their programmatic logic, for them conversations are very much like a game of tennis: talk, reply, talk, reply.
 This makes them ideal in designing simulations of Patient-Doctor interactions, testing the questioning style of young doctors is particularly useful in teaching clinical reasoning, where the emphasis is on asking the right questions and processing the available information.

 This system uses a server-based chatbot which can be accessed either from a web browser (including mobile devices) or, for an even more immersive and engaging interaction, using 3D NPC avatars developed in Unity.
 Input and output (talking to the avatar and getting responses back) is possible using both text as well as voice recognition and text-to-speech technologies.
+This is particulalry immersive in VR where interaction is entirely hands-free and fully simulates a face-to-face conversation.

 Software used: ChatScript / Dreamweaver / Mixamo / Unity.